kubernetes/website/content/en/docs/concepts/services-networking/service.md

 {{< feature-state for_k8s_version="v1.22" state="alpha" >}}
 If you enable the `ProxyTerminatingEndpoints`
 [feature gate](/docs/reference/command-line-tools-reference/feature-gates/)
-`ProxyTerminatingEndpoints` for the kube-proxy, the kube-proxy checks if the node has local endpoints and whether or not all the local endpoints are marked as terminating.
+for the kube-proxy, the kube-proxy checks if the node has local endpoints and whether or not all the local endpoints are marked as terminating.
 If there are local endpoints and **all** of those are terminating, then the kube-proxy ignores any external traffic policy of `Local`.
 Instead, whilst the node-local endpoints remain as all